-With minimal ingredients you can make an authentic Mexican enchilada sauce recipe from scratch.
-This Guajillo Enchilada Sauce uses dried chiles, broth and spices to create a velvety, crimson sauce that is easy to make but has an amazing complex flavor.
+Create an authentic Mexican enchilada sauce from scratch with minimal ingredients.
+This Guajillo Enchilada Sauce uses dried chiles, broth, and spices to create a velvety, crimson sauce that's easy to make but has a remarkably rich flavor.
+Its simple ingredients create a depth of flavor far superior to any store-bought variety.
+The perfect balance of heat, it's the secret ingredient to unforgettable enchiladas or chilaquiles.

 There are many different versions of enchilada sauces out there.
 However, for an authentic Mexican enchilada sauce, the key is dried chiles.